Cattn/adapter-extension/README.md

 Make sure in your chrome manifest, you have the following (you can change ``<all_urls>`` to whatever set of URLs your extension will be active on.
 Also, ``scripts`` may be different depending on your ``appDir`` value.)

+> Note: This is only needed if your extension is intended to run in the background of the page.
+If your extension is a sidebar/popup, this won't be needed.)

 ```json
 "content_scripts": [
     {